Brief History Journal of Educational Evaluation for Health Professions

 2017: Author taxonomy was introduced from March.

 2016: From March, it became a Medline journal; therefore, MeSH terms began to be added to citation data in PubMed from the first article of 2016.
 At the same time, it can be seen in search results in SCOPUS from 2016 issue as a Medline-sourced title.
 Open data policy was introduced from March.
 The first article of data sharing was “Pantelidis P et al. Medical students’ satisfaction with the Applied Basic Clinical Seminar with Scenarios for Students, a novel simulation-based learning method in Greece” available from: https://doi.org/10.3352/jeehp.2016.13.13.
+It became an affiliated journal of the World Federation for Medical Education since September 2016.
 It passed the re-evaluation process by the Korean Association of Medical Journal Editors in October.

 2015: It began to be indexed in Emerging Sources Citation Index from December; therefore, it has been searchable from Web of Science Core Collection.
 Publisher’s title was changed from National Health Personnel Licensing Examination Board of Korea to Korea Health Personnel Licensing Examination Institute from December.